 ➣What is the Difference between Reverse Osmosis and Evaporative Desalination?

 Both evaporative desalination and reverse osmosis processes are effective technologies used to produce freshwater from seawater or brackish water.
 Despite exhibiting similar results, the two processes exhibit numerous distinctions.
 To begin with, the evaporative desalination process is principled on thermal distillation while reverse osmosis is a membrane-based process.

-➣How Does Evaporative Desalination Function?
+➣How Does Desalination by Evaporation Function?

-Evaporative desalination is typically regarded as the simple yet effective method of generating fresh water from saline water.
+Evaporative desalination is typically regarded as a simple yet effective method of generating fresh water from saline water.
 Essentially, it is based on the same principles as natural rain creation.
 The salty water (seawater or brackish water) is heated to provoke evaporation and consequential condensation of the vapor.

 ➣Can Evaporative Desalination Produce Fresh Drinking Water?

 Long before the invention of reverse osmosis in the 1960s, ancient communities in arid and semi-arid regions relied on solar evaporation desalination to quench their thirst.
 In addition to eradicating dissolved salts, evaporative desalination ejects microorganisms such as bacteria and viruses from the sea and brackish water.
 As such, high-quality drinking water is generated.